-Tip #9 – Consult your physician if you have sensitive skin
+Tip #9 – Avoid using these oils in your bath if you have sensitive skin

-If you have very sensitive skin, you should consult your physician or dermatologist before using essential oils in the bath or even before using any skin care product containing essential oils.
+If you have very sensitive skin, you must consult your physician or dermatologist before using essential oils in the bath or even before using any skin care product containing essential oils.

 Tip #10 – Watch out for a slippery tub